anirbansaha1986/odoo-assignment/README.md

 kubectl create namespace <application-namespace>
 ```

 4. To install the application, you have to provide connection credentials so that the application can connect to the database.
-You can specify them in your values.yaml file:
+In addition, you have to provide the host address for your Ingress configuration.
+You can specify them in your _values.yaml_ file:

 ```
+odooApp:
+  ingress:
+    host: <ingress-controller-dns-name> OR <ingress-controller-public-IP>
 odooDB:
   credentials:
     user: <user>